Reznichenko House: History and description

 The house was originally owned by K. S. Reznichenko, though it later passed through several owners.
-Memoirs of old residents reveal that several rooms of the house were intended for the most senior personages.
-Though these people ultimately did not stay in the house, it was often used to accommodate their high-ranking officials.

 In the early 1920s, the house was nationalized and transferred to the North Caucasus Military District.
 Apartments in the house were given to senior officers of the Red Army.

 The two-storeyed house is built in the neo-baroque style, with its main facade facing Pushkinskaya Street.
 Horizontal partitioning of the building is achieved via projections between the floors and cornices.
 The first floor is rusticated.
 Window openings are framed by decorative platbands.
 Windows of the second floor are finished with arched sandricks with female heads.
 The walls are decorated by Corinthian pilasters.
 The facade of the building is completed by attics with pediments located on the sides.
 On the second floor there are balconies with decorative wrought iron gratings.
 The house has changed little from its original appearance, only the windows and bars with pedestals on the parapet were replaced.